 To delay or not to delay: that is the question

-On one side of the debate are those experts, including Dr. Frank Webbe, a professor of psychology at Florida Institute of Technology, and perhaps the most prominent researcher on the subject of heading in soccer, who support the no-heading-before-age-14 recommendation.
+On one side of the debate about when it is appropriate to introduce heading in youth soccer are those experts, including Dr. Frank Webbe,* a professor of psychology at Florida Institute of Technology, and perhaps the most prominent researcher on the subject of heading in soccer, who support the no-heading-before-age-14 recommendation.

-Indeed, if Webbe finds fault with anything, it is not with the PASS recommendation, but more with the assertion that the science unequivocally supports the position SLI and ISLE have staked out on the controversial issue of heading in soccer.
+Indeed, if Webbe finds fault with anything, it is not with the Safer Soccer Campaign recommendation, but more with the assertion that the science unequivocally supports the position CLI and ISLE have staked out on the controversial issue of heading in soccer.